 - Misleading Correspondence – Debt collectors aren’t allowed to give false information about you to anyone — including a credit reporting agency — and they can’t send you anything that looks like a court or government document if it isn’t one.
 Conversely, they can’t lead you to think that papers they send you aren’t legal forms if they are.

-Under the rules of the FDCPA, debt collectors are required to tell consumers about the debt they are attempting to collect by sending a written notice with the following information:
+Under the rules of the FDCPA, debt collectors are required to provide details about each debt they are attempting to collect by sending a written notice with the following information:

-After that, you have 30 days to contact the debt collector — also by letter — and give your reasons why you don’t owe the debt or why the amount is incorrect.
+After that, you have 30 days to contact the debt collector — also by letter — and give reasons why you don’t owe the debt or why the amount is incorrect.